Loukyakilari/pandas-challenge/README.md

 Create a table that breaks down school performance based on average spending ranges (per student).
 Use your judgment to create four bins with reasonable cutoff values to group school spending.
 Include the following metrics in the table:

-*Average math score
+*Average math score.
-*Average reading score
+*Average reading score.
-*% passing math (the percentage of students who passed math) *% passing reading (the percentage of students who passed reading) *% overall passing (the percentage of students who passed math AND reading)
+*% passing math (the percentage of students who passed math).
+*% passing reading (the percentage of students who passed reading).
+*% overall passing (the percentage of students who passed math AND reading).

         # Create Bins
         bins = [0, 585, 630, 645, 680]